 By after, we mean succeeding elements according to their index.
-The PDFDocument will order elements left to right, top to bottom (as you would normally read).
+The PDFDocument will order elements according to the specified element_ordering (which defaults to left to right, top to bottom).

 - element (PDFElement) The element in question. - inclusive (bool, optional) Whether the include element in the returned results.
 Default: False.